 Analysis of seepage from the base of the existing TSF has shown that it undergoes a process of in-situ neutralisation and attenuation as it passes through the upper layers of the Andamooka Limestone.
 Groundwater chemistry around the TSF is similar to the regional groundwater chemistry, with the exception of slightly increased uranium concentrations and slightly reduced pH.
 Effects on groundwater quality as a result of the expanded TSF are expected to be similar.
-ODC has been granted an exemption from certain requirements of the Environment Protection Act 1993 (specifically clause 10 of the Environment Protection (Water Quality) Policy 2015).
+ODC has been granted an exemption from certain requirements of the Environment Protection Act (specifically clauses 13 and 17 of the Environment Protection (Water Quality) Policy 2015.
 The exemption pertains and applies to an attenuation zone roughly equivalent to the expanded SML.

-Quantify any possible impacts of seepage from the TSF and mine water evaporation pond.
+• Quantify any possible impacts of seepage from the TSF and mine water evaporation pond.

-A review of trends in groundwater quality and a comparison to ANZECC criteria.
+• A review of trends in groundwater quality and a comparison to ANZECC criteria.

-Aquifer-specific monitoring bores (see Appendix A - Table 6-1) are pumped or bailed in order to obtain a representative groundwater sample for quality analysis.
-The samples are analysed for the following analytes (samples are filtered prior to metals analysis):
+Aquifer-specific monitoring bores (see Appendix A - Table 5-1) are pumped or bailed in order to obtain a representative groundwater sample for quality analysis.
+The samples are analysed for the following analytes:

-• TDS, pH, calcium, chloride, copper, iron, manganese, sulphate, uranium and vanadium (LT wells only).
+• TDS, pH, calcium, chloride, copper, iron, manganese, sulphate and uranium.